-Flex Card
+Flex Card\

-Flex Card funds are provided on a debit card that will be funded per quarter.
-Unused amounts in each quarter do not roll over to the next quarter.
+Flex Card funds are provided on a debit card that will be funded every month.
+Unused amounts in each month do not roll over to the next month.

 The funds in each benefit category will be on the same debit card but may only be used for the items/services contained in that category.